San Juan is the capital city of Puerto Rico, and is home to many great snorkel spots.

 You can learn more about Puerto Rico’s bio bays in our article Puerto Rico’s Bioluminescent Bays – All You Need To Know.

 The snorkeling in San Juan is excellent.
 The long barrier reef on the outside of the city is healthy and diverse.
 You can find sea turtles, tropical fish, and manatees year around.
 In the winter, migrating sea creatures can be spotted including whales, manta rays, and other marine life.

 Condado Beach has great snorkeling spots, but tourists should be careful.
 Powerful rip currents claim the lives of inexperienced swimmers every year.

 San Juan has many great snorkel spots.

-My favourite is Escambron and Sunset reef.
+My favorite is Escambron and Sunset Reef.

 If you are looking for more snorkel spots, then read our article 25 Best Snorkel Spots In Puerto Rico.